The campaign to Stop School Cuts

 What we need

-We’re calling on the next Government to reverse the impact of 14 years of Government cuts.
+We’re calling on the new Government to reverse the impact of 14 years of cuts to schools.

 What’s next